rebleo/webProductionFall2023/week03/README.md

 1. Read: [Long Live the Web](https://www.scientificamerican.com/article/long-live-the-web/) - Tim Berner's Lee, 2009
 2. After reading the above: go to [Tim Berners Lee's X (formerly Twitter) account](http://www.x.com).
 Scroll, scroll, scroll.
 Pick a tweet that is interesting to you.
 Research a bit.
 Along wtih an image (screen shot) of the tweet, create a webpage that responds to TBL's tweet.
 Why do you think he posted it?
 Who is his audience?
 What do you make of it?
 3. Do this entire [Box Model](https://developer.mozilla.org/en-US/docs/Learn/CSS/Building_blocks/The_box_model) tutorial
+4. Create a website with at least three pages that is easy to navigate.
+Creaet an external style sheet to control the formatting of all three pages.
+Include screen grabs, etc in your response to Berners Lee.
-4. Create a style sheet and link it in the head of your HTML.
-Using the HTML Box Model -- make sure you add CSS styling to the [padding:](https://developer.mozilla.org/en-US/docs/Web/CSS/padding) , [margin:](https://developer.mozilla.org/en-US/docs/Web/CSS/margin) , [border:](https://developer.mozilla.org/en-US/docs/Web/CSS/border) to at least [5 block line elements](https://developer.mozilla.org/en-US/docs/Glossary/Block-level_content).
+  * Using the HTML Box Model -- make sure you add CSS styling to the [padding:](https://developer.mozilla.org/en-US/docs/Web/CSS/padding) , [margin:](https://developer.mozilla.org/en-US/docs/Web/CSS/margin) , [border:](https://developer.mozilla.org/en-US/docs/Web/CSS/border) to at least [5 block line elements](https://developer.mozilla.org/en-US/docs/Glossary/Block-level_content).

  * Upload your response to your class site and post a live link on [week03 of our wiki](https://github.com/rebleo/webProductionFall2023/wiki/Week-03).
 5. **note** you will be quizzed on your knowledge of the first four weeks of material on September 27